Yajnavalkya Jayanti: Literature

 According to the Puranas, Yajnavalkya is considered to be an incarnation of Brahma, and he is sometimes regarded to be a Brahmarshi.
 In one legend, when Brahma gave place to Gayatri instead of his wife Savitri in a yajna, Savitri cursed him in anger due to which he was later born as Yajnavalkya in the house of a sage named Charana.
+According to other legend, Yajnavalkya was born on the Falgun Krishna Panchami in Mithila.
+His father and mother were respectively Brahmaratha and Sunanda.
+According to the text Shreemadbhagwat, his father name was Devaraaj.

 According to the Skanda Purana, Brahma incarnated himself as Yajnavalkya in response to a curse from Shiva.

 According to the Mahabharata, Vaisampayana, Yajnavalkya's maternal uncle and renowned teacher of the Vedas, grew resentful when the latter received knowledge of the sacred texts from Surya and started teaching them.
 A dispute arose between the two men regarding the selection of the dakshina (honorarium) to be offered at the sacrifice Bahudakshina Yajna of Janaka.
 In the Vishnu Purana, Vaisampayana is replaced by Paila.
 Vyasa asked Yajnavalkya to return the knowledge of the Vedas which he had obtained, and the latter promptly regurgitated them from his mouth.
 Two other sages present took the form of tittiri birds and instantly devoured the texts, thus lending them the name Taittiriya Upanishad.
 In the same text, Yajnavalkya wins Janaka as a disciple as well as a reward of one thousand cows from the latter after offering satisfactory answers to his questions, proving himself to be a consummate scholar.

 He is attributed the authorship of a number of texts such as the Shatapatha Brahmana, Brihadaranyaka Upanishad, Ishopanishad, Pratyekshasutra, Yajnavalkaya Smriti, and the Yoga Yajnavalkya, and is hence regarded a significant figure in ancient Indian philosophy.

 According to the Matsya Purana, Yajnavalkya is referred the Gotrakar of the Vasishtha clan, bearing the name Yajnadatta.
 Yajnavalkya has also been referred to as Kaushika in many texts, including the Mahabharata.